chrisnoonan98675/site/xl-testview/concept/custom-reports.markdown

 | `endDate` | integer | Value of the URL parameter `endDate`; defaults to the current time |
 | `tags` | list of strings | Value of the URL parameter `tags`; defaults to an empty list |

-### TestRun object properties
+### TestRun object

-The TestRun object has the following public properties:
+The `TestRun` object refers to the test run on which the report should be based. has the following public properties and methods:

 {:.table .table-striped}
 | Property | Type | Description |